 For a complete set of details on how to apply for IEC Work Visa Canada, please visit the official IEC website – International Experience Canada

-Once you have determined your eligibility and chosen an IEC program you like, you may get started on the application process.
-Please, note that IEC: Working Holiday / Young Professionals / International Co-op Internship applicants are required to have a proof of adequate IEC travel insurance for the whole duration of your intended stay in Canada.
+Once you have determined your eligibility and chosen an IEC program you like, you can get started on the application process.
+Please note that IEC Working Holiday / Young Professionals / International Co-op Internship applicants are required to have proof of adequate IEC travel insurance for the whole duration of their intended stay in Canada.

-In order to apply for an International Experience Canada (IEC) program you will need to perform the following steps:
+In order to apply for an International Experience Canada (IEC) program you will need to do the following:

 – IEC Application: Step 1